flenniken/statictea/docs/runCommand.md

 # readStatement

 Read the next statement from the code file reading multiple lines if needed.
+When there is an error, show the warning and return nothing.
+When no more statements, return nothing.

 ```nim
 proc readStatement(env: var Env; lb: var LineBuffer): Option[Statement]